This coming Saturday, May 19, 2018, will mark the centenary of Swedish soprano Birgit Nilsson.

-Nilsson’s stature is best illustrated by the three major galas the Metropolitan Opera put on during her tenure with the company.
+Nilsson’s stature can be illustrated by the three major galas the Metropolitan Opera put on during her tenure with the company.
 On the final night in the Old House, Nilsson was called upon to perform the Immolation Scene, thereby easily getting more stage time than any of the other singers.
 Moreover, she did it wearing a gold laurel wreath that had been presented to Kristina Nilsson (no relation), the soprano who had sung Marguerite on the first night in the Old House in 1883.
 On the last night of Rudolf Bing’s regime in 1972, she was once again a star among stars, and called upon to end that evening with the Final Scene from Salome.
 That was on a bill she shared with both Sutherland and Price.
 Finally, for the Centennial Gala on October 23, 1983, Nilsson provided the climax to an exhausting day’s festivities with the Narrative and Curse from Tristan.
-Again invoking Kristina Nilsson, Birgit was allowed an unannounced encore, an enchanting [nearly] a capella Swedish ditty.
+Again invoking Kristina Nilsson, Birgit was allowed an unannounced encore, an enchanting a capella Swedish ditty.
 Everyone around me in standing room that night agreed that Nilsson ought to have been allowed to end the gala.
 The ensuing desperate slog through the Ballo duet by Price and Pavarotti was an anticlimax we all wished we could forget.

 Nilsson was that rarest of female operatic animals, a soprano capable of managing effortlessly the heaviest of Wagnerian roles, the three Brünnhildes and Isolde.
 Thanks to one of the milestones in the history of recorded music, Nilsson has been enshrined as the Wagner soprano for all time.
 Before the Flagstad fans jump down my throat, it’s a simple matter of the fact that Nilsson is the Brünnhilde in the Solti Ring.
 Itself celebrating a 60th anniversary this year, the Solti Ring is the one from which three generations of opera goers first learned the four operas.
 Despite subsequent developments in recording technology, Solti’s remains the most recommendable recording of the cycle.
 It will very likely always remain so.
 And, therefore, Nilsson will forever remain the Brünnhilde, probably until the end of time.

 There’s more to it than those 19 LPs.
 Nilsson performed her heaviest of all possible repertory for close to 40 years.
 When Rudolf Bing took up the misbegotten idea of bringing Karajan’s Ring to New York, Nilsson’s participation was deemed absolutely essential.
-So essential that (if Nilsson’s memoirs are to be trusted), Bing was ready to tear up Karajan’s contract if Nilsson failed to sign hers.
+So essential that (if Nilsson’s memoirs are to be trusted), Bing was ready to tear up the maestrissimo‘s contract if Nilsson failed to sign hers.

-Between studio performances, broadcasts and illicit in-house recordings, there is no shortage of recorded evidence of Nilsson.
+Between studio performances, broadcasts and illicit in-house recordings, there is no shortage of recorded evidence of Nilsson’s singing.
 Although she made some good studio recordings beyond the Solti Ring, I believe one has to turn to her live recordings really to appreciate Isolde of her generation-and-a-half.
 Although the sound of a pirated Tristan cannot begin to compare with the glories of Decca’s ffrr recording, hearing the voice as it resounded in the theater without benefit of engineers to create a favorable orchestral balance gives a better idea of its size and penetration.
 Unlike, say, Leonie Rysanek’s instrument, which soared over massive Wagner and Strauss orchestras, Nilsson’s voice pierced through that wall of sound.
 Nilsson’s voice had a laser-like quality that made it so, well, so loud.
 And so thrilling as a result.

 I am going to voice heretical opinions for the rest of this essay.
 Birgit’s fiercest fans should be warned.